 Cemeteries are, by their nature, full of stories, which is what Rhoads wanted to tap into when creating the book.
 “Our relationships with the places we visit can be deepened and enriched by learning the stories of those who came—and stayed—before us,” she writes.

 The book spans burial sites across the globe and through the ages.
 In the remote Scottish Hebrides, at Reilig Odhrán on the Isle of Iona, ancient, worn gravestones mark the resting places of Irish, Scottish, and Norwegian kings.
 Argentinian First Lady Eva Perón is buried in La Recoleta, a cemetery in Buenos Aires.
 In Iran, the grave of 12th-century mathematician and writer Omar Khayyám is marked with a towering, geometric 20th-century monument.

 Cemeteries are monuments to death, but also sites of contemplation and appreciation of life.
 “There’s nothing like visiting a cemetery to give you a little perspective,” writes Rhoads.
-Atlas Obscura has a selection of images from the book, which will be released on October 3.
+Atlas Obscura has a selection of images from the book, which was released in October 2017.

 This story originally ran on September 15, 2017.